gromain/yubikey-hotplug/README.md

-# `yubikey-hotplug`: Automatic screen lock/unlock for Yubikeys configured with challenge-response unlock
+# `yubikey-hotplug`: Automatic screen lock/unlock for Yubikeys configured with challenge-response screen unlock

 This is a small script that allows the running desktop environment's screensaver to be locked/unlocked based on hotplug events of a Yubikey.
 It has the following features: